merkle-open/webpack-config-plugins/packages/scss-config-webpack-plugin/README.md

 ## Output filename

-Webpack allows to configure the ouput file name for `javascript` files with `output.filename`.
+Webpack allows to configure the output file name for `javascript` files with `output.filename`.
 By default the ScssConfigWebpackPlugin will reuse this option but will replace .js to .css and /js/ to /css/.

 ```js